rDevKumar/Friendly-Chat-App/README.md

 # Friendly-Chat-App
-A chatting application using Firebase, works on both ios and android platform(can send and receive texts &amp; pictures).
+A chatting andorid application using Firebase and XOR encyption and decryption technique can send and receive texts &amp; pictures.